Joe Dolcetti, CEO and Founder of LILA, talks about how to select your first EXOGEN® and how to get started on your EXOGEN® Experience

 What I’m gonna do now is I’m gonna walk you through 6 key sports.
 We’ll come out later with more sports, but our 6 key sports right now that we’re gonna introduce base product for are

-sprinting (which used for team sports)
+SPRINTING (used for team sports)

-running (as in the jogging and triathlon market)
+RUNNING (as in the jogging and triathlon market)

-general fitness (piece that you can use if that’s your goal and you’re just trying to keep fit at home)
+GENERAL FITNESS (piece that you can use if that’s your goal and you’re just trying to keep fit at home)

 So first part we’re talking about now is running.
 Running as in the jogging and the endurance market.
 Triathlon running, ultra-distance, cross-trail running.
 Number one piece you wanna start with is your calf sleeve.
 Most of you already know what calf sleeves are because you use some sort of compression product.
 EXOGEN has that compression benefit, but its benefit has far more than that.
 Adding that light bit of resistance into that lower limb puts a lot of great stress into the muscles used in running while you’re fatigue and that’s what makes it really unique.
 So runners get a pair of those calf sleeves.
 Get started on that EXOGEN Experience and watch that time drop in 3 to 6 weeks.

 Alright for you team sport athletes, you sprinters, anybody focused on short-term, long-term acceleration, speed mechanics, movement agility.
 Whether you call it SPARQ or whatever type of movement term you use.
 Just like those runners, the gateway introductory piece in the EXOGEN line is calf sleeves.
 Getting that light load into that lower body for your coordination drills, your tempo drills, your speed, your acceleration, your movement and your quality of movement.
 It’s critical.
 It works.